dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/sl-partner-integration-guide.md

 For better analysis, it's best to have the context of the metrics close to where the analysis is happening.
 We recommend the following:

-- Expose business definitions of the metrics as well as logical definitions
+- Expose business definitions of the metrics as well as logical definitions.

-- Expose additional metadata from the Semantic layer (measures, type parameters)
+- Expose additional metadata from the Semantic layer (measures, type parameters).

 - Use the [Discovery API](/docs/dbt-cloud-apis/discovery-api) to enhance the metric and build confidence in its accuracy:
   * Check if the metric is fresh and when it was last updated.
   * Include lineage information to understand the metric's origin.

 - Allow for creating other metadata that’s useful for the metric.
 We can provide some of this information in our configuration (Display name, Default Granularity for View, Default Time range), but there may be other metadata that your tool wants to provide to make the metric richer.

 ### Example stages of an integration